radian-software/selectrum/README.md

   file\:* type `TAB`.
 (What this actually does is insert the currently selected candidate into the minibuffer, which for `find-file` has the effect of navigating into a directory.)
-With a positive prefix argument, insert the candidate at that point in the list, counting from one.
-See `selectrum-show-indices`.
-A non-positive prefix argument inserts the candidate corresponding to `selectrum--current-candidate-index`.
+With a positive prefix argument, insert the candidate at that display position (see `selectrum-show-indices`).
 You can also right click on a candidate to insert it into the minibuffer.
 * *To copy the current candidate:* type `M-w` or what is bound to `kill-ring-save`.
 When there's an active region in your input, this still copies the active region.
 The behavior of `M-w` is not